 If you’re looking for the classic peppermint taste, you’ll want to stick with the true species Mentha x piperita.
 But if you’re looking for something different and unique, here are a few minty cultivars to try:

-- Mentha x piperita ‘Variegata’– Variegated peppermint gives you different looking and more decorative leaves while still keeping the classic minty flavor.
-Leaves are bi-colored: deep green and cream to pale yellow.
+- Mentha x piperita ‘Variegata’– Variegated peppermint gives you different looking and more decorative green leaves while still keeping the classic minty flavor.
+Leaves are bi-colored: deep green leaves with cream to pale yellow.
 This variety needs a little more shade to keep its colors.

 - M. x piperita f. citrata– This is a variation of peppermint that has citrus notes.
 There are a few different cultivars including ‘Orange Mint’ and ‘Lemon Mint’.
 These are popular for adding to ice cream, tea, and cold beverages like lemonade.

 - M. x piperita ‘Lavender Mint’– True to its name, ‘Lavender Mint’ has floral overtones mixed in with its minty flavor.
-Leaves are great used fresh or dried, especially to make tea, and perhaps mixed with other herbs like lemon balm or rose petals.
+Green leaves are great used fresh or dried, especially to make tea, and perhaps mixed with other herbs like lemon balm or rose petals.